 Tier A includes park improvements critical to keep the park system functioning.
-They include routine maintenance, repairs, repainting, replanting, lifecycle replacement (including infrastructure replacement such as irrigation systems), and replacement of inaccessible amenities with accessible amenities to remove barriers to access for people with disabilities.
+They include routine maintenance, repairs, repainting, replanting, "lifecycle replacement" (including infrastructure replacement such as irrigation systems as well as replacement of park amenities as they reach the end of their useful life), and replacement of inaccessible amenities with accessible amenities to remove barriers to access for people with disabilities.
 The intention of this category is to make the most of existing resources with the primary goal being for the City to maintain services.

 The actions associated with this category are expected to be funded through tax dollars and/or special assessments where applicable.

 Lifecycle replacement is considered an annual value to be included in Tracy's budget and the budgets for Landscape Maintenance Districts (LMDs) and Community Facility Districts (CFDs).
 Total replacement value is amortized over the life of the facility.